Pape45/pape45/ReadMe.md

 # 💫 About Me:
 I am a computer science enthusiast with a strong background in mathematics and computer science.
-I have acquired skills in programming, data analysis, computer system design, and complex problem solving.
-I have worked on software development, data modeling and performance analysis projects.
-In addition to my technical skills, I have developed an aptitude for teamwork, communication, and project management, which allows me to work effectively with colleagues and clients.
 I am excited to continue my studies in computer engineering and contribute to the advancement of this exciting discipline<br><br>

 # 💻 Tech Stack: